Surprisingly, yes. It turns out unemployed people can indeed apply and qualify for payday loans.

 Different lenders have different rules, but many lenders allow you to take out multiple payday loans at once.
 This is extremely risky, though, and could leave you worse off.

 Although you won’t go to jail for defaulting on your loan, you could be arrested for ignoring a court summons.
-If you receive a court summons ordering you to appear at court, do not ignore it.
+If you receive a court summons ordering you to appear in court, do not ignore it.